An Officer and a Gentleman Locations

 The web site and the information at the visitor center say that the barber shop scene was filmed at bldg 202, but in the scene the candidates are lined up on a ramp leading to the barber shop.
 Bldg 202 does not have a ramp.
 Bldg 203 next to it does have a ramp so it must be the bldg used to film this scene.
 [Thanks to Jim]

 The opening scene (external) could not have been filmed in Seattle because there are no Navy ships in Seattle.
 The people at the visitor center at Ft.
-Worden say they were filmed in Bremerton, which does have a Navy base.
-Their information sheet says that the inside scenes for the apartment were filmed at an apartment above the Olympic Hardware Store in Pt.
+Worden say they were filmed in Bremerton, which does have a Navy base [Travis Owens kindly wrote in to clarify that it's the homeport of the USS STENNIS and USS NIMITZ and the third busiest Naval base behind Norfolk and San Diego] Their information sheet says that the inside scenes for the apartment were filmed at an apartment above the Olympic Hardware Store in Pt.
 Townsend.
 The store no longer exists so it is difficult to determine where it was located.
 [Thanks to Jim]

 The obstacle course was on the beach near Kinzie Battery.
 Sadly, no trace of it remains.